AlieksieievYurii/vacuum-cleaner/README.md

 This iteration is about buying\getting initial stuff, including:
 - [X] Purchase Raspberry Pi Zero W
 - [X] Buy a mottor
-- [ ] Install OS on Rasperry Pi
+- [x] Install OS on Rasperry Pi
-- [ ] Connect Wifi on Raspberry Pi
+- [x] Connect Wifi on Raspberry Pi
-- [ ] Connect to Raspberry Pi via SHH
+- [x] Connect to Raspberry Pi via SHH
-- [ ] Set up a remotable Python Interpreter in PyCharm
+- [ ] Set up a remotable Python Interpreter in PyCharm.
+(This is imposible) Come up with a workaround
 - [ ] Try to connect Raspberty Pi to Android smartphone via Bluetooth